 Workload: 20 to 37.5 hours per week

-Prerequisites: candidates must be enrolled in an undergraduate or graduate course at a recognised university or hold a certified diploma issued no more than one year (from the internship start date).
+Pre-requisites: candidates must be enrolled in an undergraduate or graduate course at a recognised university or hold a certified diploma issued no more than one year prior to the internship start date.

-This internship is not a paid position; however, interns may receive a monthly stipend according to UNDP's rules and regulations.
+This internship is not a paid position.
+However, interns may receive a monthly stipend according to the UNDP's rules and regulations.
 This stipend is intended to help cover basic daily expenses related to the internship, such as meals and transportation.
-All other related expenses will be borne by the intern or by the government or sponsoring institution.
+All other related expenses will be borne by the intern, or by the government or sponsoring institution.
 In addition, interns are responsible for procuring accommodation for themselves, transfers, visas, travel and health/life insurance, etc.

 Health and life insurance

 The IPC-IG is not responsible for any financial losses, personal illnesses and/or accidents that might occur during the internship period.
-Therefore, interns shall have their own source of health and life insurance.
-Applicants must provide their health and life insurance information in the application form.
+Therefore, interns must have their own health and life insurance.
+Applicants must provide their insurance details in the application form.

 Due to the COVID-19 pandemic, all internships are being held under a telecommuting regime, with no expected date of return to in-person activities.
 Nevertheless, once it is determined that UNDP personnel in Brazil must return to the office, interns are expected to follow suit.